 To get from Berlin to Kraków on 24 May we recommend taking a bus because it’s the best combination of price and speed.

 Find all the dates and times for this journey by train, bus, and flight, .

 |Distance||327 miles (527 km)|

-Travel 327 miles (527 km) by flight, coach or train from Berlin to Kraków.
-If speed is a priority, then a flight is the best option with an average duration of 4 h 30 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £20.
-The most popular travel providers which serve this trip are Lot Polish Airlines, Flixbus or Deutsche Bahn among others.
-Travellers can even take a direct flight, coach or train from Berlin to Kraków.
+Take a coach, flight or train to travel 327 miles (527 km) between Berlin and Kraków.
+If speed is a priority, then a flight is the best option with an average duration of 3 h; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £16.
+The most popular travel providers which serve this journey are Flixbus, Eurowings or Deutsche Bahn among others.
+Travellers can even take a direct from Berlin to Kraków.

 Travelling to Krakow from Berlin is simple, with a choice of trains, buses and flights.
 Flying from Tegel Airport is easily the fastest way to travel, with a journey time of 4 hours, but taking the train from Berlin Hauptbahnhof can be a leisurely and enjoyable alternative.
 When journeys to the airport are factored in, it probably takes a couple of hours longer, so it's not too different.
 Budget alternatives include taking the bus, meaning that travellers have plenty of options at their disposal.

 Return journeys from Krakow to Berlin are also available.